Building spatial symmetries into parameterized quantum circuits for faster training: Orb circuits

 The ORB generalization of $V_X(\theta)$ in~\cref{eq:Vx} is defined as:

-which applies the same rotation to any qubit within the same orbit, but allows for different rotations in between orbits.
+which applies the \emph{same} rotation to any qubit within the \emph{same} orbit, but allows for \emph{different} rotations in between \emph{distinct} orbits.
+One can readily verify that any further division of this parameter grouping (i.e., the addition of any extra free parameter) would break the equivariance of the layer.
+That is, the parameter structure in~\cref{eq:xorb} maximizes the number of independent parameters while still maintaining equivariance of the layer.

 In the case when $\aut=\{I\}$, each qubit belongs to its own orbit so that each rotation is assigned a distinct angle, yielding $|\orbit|=n$ parameters per layer.
 When $\aut=S_n$, each qubit belongs to the same orbit and $|\orbit|=1$.
 In general, $V^{ORB}_X$ packs a number of parameters $|\mathcal{O}|$ in between $1$ and $n$, that is the maximum possible (for a given $\ham$) while still preserving equivariance.
 While exemplified here for $X$-rotations, this construction equally applies to any layer of $1$-qubit rotations.